 The Reverse Transfer Efficiency Act Reintroduced

-The bipartisan, bicameral bill—sponsored by U.S. Senators Mark R. Warner (D-VA) and Mike Braun (R-IN), along with Sens.
-John Hickenlooper (D-CO) and Elizabeth Warren (D-MA), and U.S. Representatives Joe Neguse (D-CO), John Curtis (R-UT), and Joaquin Castro (D-TX)—would establish a new exemption under the Family Educational Rights and Privacy Act (FERPA) to allow the sharing of student information between institutions to facilitate increased college completion rates.
-More specifically, the exception would permit the disclosure of students' postsecondary coursework and credit information to an institution the student was previously enrolled at for the sole purpose of applying such coursework and credits toward completion of a recognized postsecondary credential.
+WASHINGTON, D.C.
+(June 16, 2023) – Lawmakers from both parties and chambers of Congress (U.S. Sens.
+Mark R. Warner (D-VA) and Mike Braun (R-IN), along with U.S. Reps.
+Joe Neguse (D-CO), John Curtis (R-UT), and Joaquin Castro (D-TX)) this week reintroduced The Reverse Transfer Efficiency Act to assist institutions in identifying students who have earned enough credits to be awarded an associate’s degree through reverse transfer.
+The legislation would establish a new exemption under the Family Educational Rights and Privacy Act (FERPA) to permit the disclosure of students' postsecondary coursework and credit information to an institution the student was previously enrolled at for the sole purpose of applying such coursework and credits toward completion of a recognized postsecondary credential.

-AACRAO worked closely with Congressional offices to ensure the legislative language increases the flexibility to complete an assessment of student records while still adhering to FERPA standards.
-We believe the additional exemption proposed in the Reverse Transfer Efficiency Act represents a responsible means of sharing student information between a student's four-year and two-year institution, while ensuring that the student's consent is obtained before awarding a degree or certificate.
+The American Association of Collegiate Registrars and Admissions Officers (AACRAO) worked closely with Congressional offices to ensure the legislative language increases the flexibility to complete an assessment of student records while still adhering to FERPA standards that consent is obtained by the institution from the student before awarding a credential.

 "This legislation is an important step that will enable institutions to increase learner attainment of a quality credential, which translates into better paying jobs, for millions of in individuals," said Melanie Gottlieb, AACRAO Executive Director.
 “The additional FERPA exception proposed represents a responsible means of sharing student information between a student's 4-year and 2-year institutions in a way that both protects student privacy and supports the completion agenda.”